 Safeguarding issues can put children at of risk harm.
-Behaviours linked to drug taking and or alcohol misuse, deliberate absence from or going missing from education, serious violence (including county lines), radicalisation, consensual/non-consensual sharing of nude and seminude images can be signs that children are at risk.
+Behaviours linked to drug taking and or alcohol misuse, deliberate absence from or going missing from education, serious violence and violent crime (including county lines), radicalisation, consensual/non-consensual sharing of nude and semi-nude images can be signs that children are at risk.
 Abuse, neglect, and safeguarding issues are rarely stand-alone events; in most cases multiple issues will overlap with one another.